The nitrogen cycle is a natural occurring cycle that will convert harmful ammonia within the pond into nitrate.

 If the pond is small collect any rocks, ornaments, driftwood ect.
 Again keep them wet in the collected pond water.

-Lastly make sure that the water you put back into the pond is chlorine free, using any one of the above methods.
+Lastly if topping up with tap water make sure that the water you put back into the pond is chlorine free.

-Preserving as much bacteria as possible will mean your pond won’t go through the new pond syndrome of finding its balance all over again.
+Preserving as much bacteria as possible will mean your pond won’t go through the whole cycle all over again.

 So as you can see the nitrogen cycle isn’t complicated at all.
 It’s just the process of harmful ammonia being converted into plant food (nitrate).

 The basic principle is get out of its way and let it work!
 Don’t over complicate it!
 Don’t over think it!
 And Don’t over clean it!

 The older the pond gets the more bacteria and the better the cycle and overall ecosystem within the pond will function.

 Now if this has been helpful and you are constructing a pond, already have a pond or a dreaming about creating a pond.
 Then subscribe to our email list to receive special offers/ discounts on pond related products.